simon-gn/etl-pipeline/README.md

 ### How It Works:
 1. **ETL Pipeline**:
-    - Data is extracted from a source (e.g., CSV files, API, etc.).
+    - Data is extracted from a source (CSV files for now).
     - The data is transformed, cleaned, and processed in the backend.
     - The data is loaded into the PostgreSQL database, ready to be queried.

 2. **Frontend Dashboard**:
     - The React frontend fetches data from the Flask backend and presents the processed sales data through charts and graphs.
-    - The dashboard is interactive and allows users to filter and visualize the data based on various parameters.
+    - The dashboard is interactive and will allow users to filter and visualize the data based on various parameters in the near future.

 3. **Docker & AWS Deployment**:
     - Both the backend and frontend are Dockerized and pushed to **Amazon ECR**.